ds-lab/EsophagusVisualization/features/database.md

     - Videos can be uploaded and later downloaded via the user interface.
     - Update and deletion warnings to prevent accidental data loss.

----

 ### Botox Injection Data Management
 - **Data Input Requirements**:
-  - Only possible if a visit is selected.
+  - Data entry is only possible if a visit is selected.
-  - Botox injection data can only be input if the visit type is "Therapy" and therapy type is "Botox Injection".
+  - Botox injection data can only be input if the visit type is set to "Therapy" and the therapy type is "Botox Injection".
 - **Data Handling**:
-  - **Botox Injection Data**:
   - Multiple injections can be associated with a single visit to form a "Botox Therapy".
   - Saved Botox therapy data is displayed for easy reference.
-    - Botox Therapy data can be deleted but not updated.
-    - Deletion warnings to prevent accidental data loss.
-  - **Complications**:
-    - Complications associated with Botox therapy can be uploaded and displayed next to the input box.
+  - Complications related to the Botox Therapy can be uploaded and displayed next to the input box.
+- **Updating and Deleting**:
-    - Complications associated with a Botox therapy can be deleted but not updated (without previous deletion).
+  - Both, Botox therapy data and complication data can be deleted not be updated (without prior deletion) over the GUI.
+(It is possible to extend the GUI to support updates.
+The database supports updates.)
-    - Deletion warnings when complications are removed.

----
+  - Warnings appear when deleting Botox Therapy data or Complication data to prevent accidental data loss.

 ### Pneumatic Dilation Data Management
+- **Data Input Requirements**
+  - Data entry is only possible if a visit is selected.
+  - Pneumatic Dilation data can only be entered when the visit type is set to "Therapy" and the therapy type is "Pneumatic Dilation".
+- **Data Handling**
+  - Only one Pneumatic Dilation Therapy can be associated with each selected visit.
+  - The saved Pneumatic Dilation Therapy data is displayed for easy reference in the interface.
+  - Complications related to the Pneumatic Dilation Therapy are automatically saved along with the therapy.
+  - Complications are also displayed in the interface for easy reference.
+- **Updating and Deleting**:
+  - Both the Pneumatic Dilation Therapy and associated complications can be updated or deleted.
+  - Warnings appear when updating or deleting data to prevent accidental loss.

+### Pneumatic Dilation Data Management
+- **Data Input Requirements**
+  - Data entry is only possible if a visit is selected.
+  - Pneumatic Dilation data can only be entered when the visit type is set to "Therapy" and the therapy type is "Pneumatic Dilation".
+- **Data Handling**
+  - Only one Pneumatic Dilation Therapy can be associated with each selected visit.
+  - The saved Pneumatic Dilation Therapy data is displayed for easy reference in the interface.
+  - Complications related to the Pneumatic Dilation Therapy are automatically saved along with the therapy.
+  - Complications are also displayed in the interface for easy reference.
+- **Updating and Deleting**:
+  - Both the Pneumatic Dilation Therapy and associated complications can be updated or deleted.
+  - Warnings appear when updating or deleting data to prevent accidental loss.

+### LHM Data Management
+- **Data Input Requirements**
+  - Data entry is only possible if a visit is selected.
+  - LHM data can only be entered when the visit type is set to "Therapy" and the therapy type is "LHM".
+- **Data Handling**
+  - Only one LHM Therapy can be associated with each selected visit.
+  - The saved LHM Therapy data is displayed for easy reference in the interface.
+  - Complications related to the LHM Therapy are automatically saved along with the therapy.
+  - Complications are also displayed in the interface for easy reference.
+- **Updating and Deleting**:
+  - Both the LHM Therapy and associated complications can be updated or deleted.
+  - Warnings appear when updating or deleting data to prevent accidental loss.

+### POEM Data Management
-- **Data Input Requirements**:
+- **Data Input Requirements**
-  - Only possible if a visit is selected.
+  - Data entry is only possible if a visit is selected.
-  - Botox injection data can only be input if the visit type is "Therapy" and therapy type is "Botox Injection".
+  - POEM data can only be entered when the visit type is set to "Therapy" and the therapy type is "POEM".
+- **Data Handling**
+  - Only one POEM Therapy can be associated with each selected visit.
+  - The saved POEM Therapy data is displayed for easy reference in the interface.
+  - Complications related to the POEM Therapy are automatically saved along with the therapy.
+  - Complications are also displayed in the interface for easy reference.
+- **Updating and Deleting**:
+  - Both the POEM Therapy and associated complications can be updated or deleted.
+  - Warnings appear when updating or deleting data to prevent accidental loss.